automl/amltk/docs/guides/optimization.md

 you'll be interacting with when optimizing.
 It contains a load of useful properties and functionality to help you during optimization.

-The `.config` will contained name spaced parameters, in this case, `my-searchable:x`, based on the pipeline/search space you specified.
+The `.config` will contain name spaced parameters, in this case, `my-searchable:x`, based on the pipeline/search space you specified.

 We also wrap the actual evaluation of the function in a [`with trial.begin():`][amltk.optimization.Trial.begin] which